yombo/yombo-gateway/yombo/modules/moduleunittest/readme.rst

 Module Unit Testing
 ===================
+This goal of this module is to perform unit testing on various modules.
+To include unit tests in your module...

 The goal of this module is to test all frame libraries and core functions.

 As of Aug 3, 2013, it dosn't do much.
 But that's the goal.